USDA-SCINet/scinet-site/sn_collections/_guides/data/storage.md

 ### Juno Permanent Storage

 Project directories are not meant to be used as a data archive.
 Data that cannot be easily reproduced should be manually backed up to Juno.
 Juno is a large, multi-petabyte ARS storage device at the National Agricultural Library in Maryland.
 For instructions on how to transfer data to and from Juno, see [our Data Transfer Guide](/guides/data/transfer)

-## Quotas

-Home directories, project directories in `/project` and on [Juno Archive Storage](#juno-archive-storage) have quotas.
-Home directories have 30GB quota.
-The default project directory quota in /project is set to 1TB.
-Note that quotas for project directories on Ceres and Atlas may differ.

-To see the current usage and quotas for your home and project directories on Ceres, as well as on Juno, issue the `my_quotas` command on the Ceres login node.
-On Atlas, issue "`/apps/bin/reportFSUsage -p proj1,proj2,proj3`", substituting proj# with project name(s).

-Quotas on Ceres are based off file group ownership/association.
-By default, files in a home directory are associated with the user’s primary group that has the same name as the user name, while files in a project directory are associated with the project group (proj-).
-Sometimes when users move files from one directory to another or rsync files using "`-a`" or "`-g`" and "`-p`" options, files in the new location will retain group from the old location and setgid bit will not be set.
-(The setgid bit needs to be set so that new files and directories created in the directory in /project would be associated with the project group.)
-To avoid this, use "`cp`" and "`rm`" instead of "`mv`" to move data between home and project directories, and use "`-rltoD`" rsync options instead of "`-a`" or explicitly specify "`--no-p --no-g`" options.

 ## Improving Storage Management